mrdrbob/2b2d/README.md

 By default, all sprites are drawn at a depth of `0.5`.
 You can control this by adding a `Depth` component to your sprite entity.
 Valid depth values must be below one and greater than zero (anything outside this range will not appear).
 Higher numbers are "further back", smaller numbers are closer to the camera ("on top").

 Depth is handled by a depth stencil on the GPU.
 For fully opaque/transparent objects, this just works.
 For semi-opaque objects, you will want to use a `RenderOrder` component to force the object on top (nearer the camera) to render after any objects it renders on top of.
 (If a semi-transparent object renders first, you'll see the background through it because of how the depth stencil works).
 Entities with no `RenderOrder` component are rendered first, then entities are rendered in the order set by the `engine.rendering.renderOrder` array.

+## Games built in 2B2D

+* [Echo Chronos: The Broken Timepiece](https://nhawdge.itch.io/echo-chronos-the-broken-timepiece) - A simple game made for the [Mini Jame Gam #29](https://itch.io/jam/mini-jame-gam-29/rate/2640937) game jam in just over a day (in V2 of 2B2D).

 ## Acknowledgements